 This series of analyses will examine the main strengths and weaknesses of the key players in global energy geopolitics.
 The aim is to assess the causes and consequences of the ongoing shifts in geostrategic power balances, track energy sector transformations and highlight best practices.
-Over the year, we will analyse 10 countries, including India, Iran, China, Japan, Saudi Arabia, the United States, Brazil, Russia, South Africa and Mexico.

 This first analysis focuses on India, the world’s fifth-largest energy consumer, eighth-largest producer and third-largest greenhouse gas emitter.

 India’s rapidly-growing economy, combined with its demographic weight, has lifted the country into the ranks of the key global players.
 Yet like many other emerging economies, the South Asian giant urgently needs to find sustainable solutions to its climate and energy challenges, while also maintaining economic growth and improving living standards.
 Its growing thirst for energy, heavy reliance on coal and fossil fuels imports, poor infrastructure and underinvestment are some of the biggest problems the country has to deal with.
 Will Prime Minister Narendra Modi’s leadership be enough to transform India’s energy sector and strengthen its influence in Asia and on the world stage?

 Thirst for energy and reliance on fossil fuels